w3c/wai-website/pages/about/translating/wcag/wcag21-update.md

 - “Jump to table of contents”, “Collapse sidebar” and “Hide sidebar” have been translated.
 - There is no code showing in the rendered page.
 - No custom CSS has been added.
-- (Authorized translation) An errata has been created and is hosted on the Lead translating organization (LTO)'s website.
+- (Authorized translation) An errata has been created and is hosted on the Lead Translation Organization (LTO)'s website.